-- a) Required closure.
-The owner or operator of the following CCR surface impoundments must cease placing CCR or non-CCR waste streams in the CCR surface impoundment and must initiate closure of the CCR surface impoundment: - 1) an existing CCR surface impoundment that has not demonstrated compliance with any of the following location restrictions: - A) uppermost aquifer location as specified in Section 845.300; - B) wetlands, as specified in Section 845.310; - C) fault areas, as specified in Section 845.320; - D) seismic impact zones, as specified in Section 845.330; or - E) unstable areas, as specified in Section 845.340. - The owner or operator of any CCR surface impoundment that has failed to complete the initial or any subsequent annual safety factor assessment required by Section 845.460 or that has failed to document the calculated factors of safety for the CCR surface impoundment to achieve the minimum safety factors specified in Section 845.460(a)(1) through (5). - b) Required Closure or Retrofit.
-The owner or operator of an existing unlined CCR surface impoundment, as determined under Section 845.400(f), must cease placing CCR and non-CCR waste streams into such CCR surface impoundment and either retrofit or close the CCR surface impoundment in accordance with the requirements of Subpart G. The owner or operator of a CCR surface impoundment electing to retrofit must submit a construction permit application to retrofit under Section 845.770 according to the schedule in subsection (h);
+- a) Required Closure.
+The owner or operator of the following CCR surface impoundments must stop placing CCR or non-CCR waste streams in the CCR surface impoundment and must initiate closure of the CCR surface impoundment: - 1) An existing CCR surface impoundment that has not demonstrated compliance with any of the following location restrictions: - A) Uppermost aguifer location (see Section 845.300); - B) Wetlands (see Section 845.310); - C) Fault areas (see Section 845.320); - D) Seismic impact zones (see Section 845.330); or - E) Unstable areas and floodplains (see Section 845.340).

-Beginning on the effective date, the owner or operator of the CCR surface impoundment required to close under subsection (a) or electing to close under subsection (b) must immediately take steps to categorize the CCR surface impoundment under subsection (g) and to comply with the closure alternatives analysis requirements in Section 845.710.
-No later than 30 days after the effective date, the owner or operator must send the category designation, including a justification for the category designation, for each CCR surface impoundment to the Agency for review.
+- The owner or operator of any CCR surface impoundment that has failed to complete the initial or any subsequent annual safety factor assessment required by Section 845.460 or that has failed to document the calculated factors of safety for the CCR surface impoundment to achieve the minimum safety factors specified in Section 845.460(a). - b) Required Closure or Retrofit.
+The owner or operator of an existing unlined CCR surface impoundment, as determined under Section 845.400(f), must stop placing CCR and non-CCR waste streams into that CCR surface impoundment and either retrofit or close the CCR surface impoundment in accordance with the requirements of Subpart G. The owner or operator of a CCR surface impoundment electing to retrofit must submit, in accordance with the schedule in subsection (h), the written preliminary retrofit plan under subsection 845.770(a)(3) and a construction permit application to retrofit under Section 845.770; - c) Beginning on April 21, 2021, the owner or operator of the CCR surface impoundment required to close under subsection (a), or electing to close under subsection (b), must immediately take steps to categorize the CCR surface impoundment under subsection (g) and to comply with the closure alternatives analysis requirements in Section 845.710.
+Within 30 days after April 21, 2021, the owner or operator must send the category designation, including a justification for the category designation, for each CCR surface impoundment to the Agency for review.
 The owner or operator of the CCR surface impoundment must submit a construction permit application containing a final closure plan under the schedule in subsection (h).